 The concept of REIT which is an acronym for Real Estate Investment Trust has been there for nearly 60 years now REITs.
-REIT’s as an investment asset class came into being when President Eisenhower of USA enacted a law in 1960 that enabled all investors to invest in diversified large scale portfolios of real estate that produce income in form of rent and lease.
-The first REIT was launched in 1961 by American Realty Trust in 1961.
-In 2018, globally REIT’s had over 2 trillion US Dollars worth of assets under management.
-In budget of 2014, Finance Minister Arun Jaitley has introduced a law for setting up REITs and in August 2014 India approved creation of Real Estate investment trust.
+REITs as an investment asset class came into being when President Eisenhower of the USA enacted a law in 1960 that enabled all investors to invest in diversified large-scale portfolios of real estate that produce income in form of rent and lease.
+The first REIT was launched in 1961 by American Realty Trust 1961.
+In 2018, globally REITs had over 2 trillion US Dollars worth of assets under management.
+In the budget of 2014, Finance Minister Arun Jaitley introduced a law for setting up REITs and in August 2014 India approved the creation of Real Estate investment trusts.
 Last month, Blackstone Group LP – Sponsored, Embassy Office Parks raised Rs 4750 cr through India’s first REIT IPO.
-The IPO was over subscribed 2.58 times.
+The IPO was over-subscribed 2.58 times.
 Investors in this REIT IPO were allotted units at a price of Rs 300.
-On its listing day the REIT IPO received a thumbs up from market when it touched a daily high of Rs 325 and closed at Rs 314, thus enabling IPO investors to earn a sizeable gain of 4.7% on issue price.
+On its listing day, the REIT IPO received a thumbs up from the market when it touched a daily high of Rs 325 and closed at Rs 314, thus enabling IPO investors to earn a sizeable gain of 4.7% on the issue price.
 With it India became another market having REIT offerings for individual investors.

-Reduced Risk, Stable Returns and Diversification for Investors in Real Estate
+Reduced Risk, Stable Returns, and Diversification for Investors in Real Estate (REIT)

 A new fund-raising avenue for the cash-strapped real estate sector in the country.
-Firstly it gives investors having investible corpus of only a few lacs to invest instead of conventional Real Estate where you were set back by huge amount.
-Secondly it also gives investors exposure to a pool of real estate thus giving them much needed diversification across properties and geographies.
-This reduces risk as end users are holder of units of securitized real estate pool.
+Firstly it gives investors an investible corpus of only a few lacs to invest instead of conventional Real Estate where you were set back by a huge amount.
+Secondly, it also gives investors exposure to a pool of real estate thus giving them much-needed diversification across properties and geographies.
+This reduces risk as end users are holders of units of securitized real estate pools.
 According to the guidelines, REITs will have to invest in a minimum of two projects with 60% asset value in a single project.
 REIT will showcase the full valuation on a yearly basis and will also update it on a half-yearly basis.
-Thirdly it is managed by professional investment team so investment risk is further reduced.
-Last but not the least is friendly taxation structure. if a REIT unit will be by investor for a period of more than 3 years than long term capital gain will be applicable.
-If the periodic income is through dividends then it be tax-free and if pay-out is in the form of interest then tax will be applicable as per the tax slab of unit holder.
-For Indians Real Estate have always been a preferred investment class as according to RBI study about 56 percent of Indian household savings have been concentrated in Real Estate but Indians have for long invested largely in Residential Real Estate which has lower rentals.
-Retail investors have stayed away from commercial real estate because of higher ticket size of investment and complexity associated with commercial property ownership.
-Colliers Research shows that Indian market is rife with great opportunities in terms of rental yields as evident from infograph shown below.
+Thirdly it is managed by a professional investment team so investment risk is further reduced.
+Last but not least is a friendly taxation structure. if a REIT unit will be by the investor for a period of more than 3 years then the long-term capital gain will be applicable.
+If the periodic income is through dividends then it is tax-free and if the pay-out is in the form of interest then tax will be applicable as per the tax slab of the unit holder.
+For Indians, Real Estate has always been a preferred investment class as according to an RBI study about 56 percent of Indian household savings have been concentrated in Real Estate but Indians have long invested largely in Residential Real Estate which has lower rentals.
+Retail investors have stayed away from commercial real estate because of the higher ticket size of investment and the complexity associated with commercial property ownership.
+Colliers Research shows that the Indian market is rife with great opportunities in terms of rental yields as evident from the infographic shown below.

-Launch of first REIT will certainly be a game changer for Real Estate as it has potential to revive commercial real estate segment by introducing Retail investors to contribute sizeable inflows across this segment.
+The launch of the first REIT will certainly be a game changer for Real Estate as it has the potential to revive the commercial real estate segment by introducing Retail investors to contribute sizeable inflows across this segment.

-- Much needed Liquidity Boost for Real Estate Industry
+Needed Liquidity Boost for Real Estate Industry (REIT)

 About the Author

-Sunil Kumar Gupta is an entrepreneur par excellence, philanthropist and a great visionary.
-He is the Leader of Indo European Business Forum (IEBF) and also the Founder Chairman of SARC & Associates, Chartered Accountants and SARC Foundation and Life Trustee of Rashtriya Antyodaya Sangh, a Public Charitable Trust.
-He has over 32 years of experience in diverse fields such as Corporate planning, Financing, Taxation, Banking, Education, Investments, Oil & Gas and in project implementations.
-He is a Fellow Member of the Institute of Chartered Accountants of India (ICAI), Life Member of Indian Council of Arbitration and Full Member of the Institute of Certified Public Accountants of Uganda (CPA-U).
+Sunil Kumar Gupta is an entrepreneur par excellence, philanthropist, and a great visionary.
+He is the Leader of Indo European Business Forum (IEBF) and also the Founder Chairman of SARC & Associates, Chartered Accountants, and SARC Foundation, and Life Trustee of Rashtriya Antyodaya Sangh, a Public Charitable Trust.
+He has over 32 years of experience in diverse fields such as Corporate planning, Financing, Taxation, Banking, Education, Investments, Oil & Gas, and project implementations.
+He is a Fellow Member of the Institute of Chartered Accountants of India (ICAI), a Life Member of the Indian Council of Arbitration, and a Full Member of the Institute of Certified Public Accountants of Uganda (CPA-U).